Pattern encyclopedia

 Playable Conway's Game of Life patterns

 Browse the structures that make Life worth studying.
-Each pattern includes a preview, a research note, and a direct launch link that opens it in the simulator.
+Each pattern includes a preview, a research note, and a live page where you can run it immediately.

 Stable